Who we are

-Cramer Children’s Center, formerly Northwest Alabama Children’s Advocacy Center, is a nonprofit in Florence, Alabama, serving abused children since 1992.
+Cramer Children’s Center is a nonprofit in Florence, Alabama, serving abused children since 1992.
 Our mission is to reduce trauma through excellence in child abuse response, prevention, and education.
-In 2014, we joined One Place of the Shoals, Inc., a collaboration offering comprehensive services to victims of domestic violence, sexual assault, child abuse, and elder abuse.

 Kim Bevis, MSW